GoogleContainerTools/kpt-functions-catalog/examples/enforce-gatekeeper/warning-only/README.md

 ### Overview

-This example is very similar to the invalid configmap example.
-It also demonstrates how to declaratively run the [enforce-gatekeeper] function to validate resources using gatekeeper constraints.
-The major difference is that the violations are warnings instead of errors.
+This example demonstrates how to declaratively run the [enforce-gatekeeper] function to validate resources using gatekeeper constraints.
+The violations are configured to be warnings instead of errors.

 Here's an example Kptfile to run the function: